H.R. 1167: Keep China Out of Solar Energy Act of 2025

 U.S. solar panel manufacturers

-A federally funded research and development center could receive a federal contract because OMB must seek to enter into one not later than one year after enactment for a study on domestic production, technology, and the global supply chain workforce.
+A federally funded research and development center would stand to win the contract for the required one-year study of domestic production, technology, and the global supply chain and workforce.

 Who is affected by H.R.
 1167?